 The most interesting rapid on this route is the Three Blind Mice.
 The waters are pretty still for a stretch till the instructor warns you to be alert and not be fooled by the calmness and that’s when you hit three rapids, one after the other in succession.

-The other famous rapid on the Marine Drive is Crossfire, a Grade III rapid.
+The other famous rapid on the Marine Drive is CrossFire, a Grade III rapid.
 Although it may seem intensive compared to the other two, Marine Drive is a great choice even for beginners.
-It does need more physical endurance but no previous experience or swimming skill.
+It does need more physical endurance but no previous experience or swimming skills.
 So if you can spare the time and want to experience river rafting in Rishikesh for what it actually means, then this should be your choice.

 Length – 37 km

 The course from Kaudiyala to Rishikesh is the longest and the most challenging.
 This stretch has Grade I to Grade IV rapids: 13 of them!
 Along with rocks, high and irregular waves definitely put your strength, willpower, and endurance to the test.